vdboor/yet-another-django-profiler/README.rst

     pip install yet-another-django-profiler

-Then add ``yet_another_django_profiler.middleware.ProfilerMiddleware`` to your ``MIDDLEWARE_CLASSES`` Django setting (typically at the end of the list, if you want to include profiling data on the other middleware that's in use).
+Then add ``yet_another_django_profiler.middleware.ProfilerMiddleware`` to your ``MIDDLEWARE`` or ``MIDDLEWARE_CLASSES`` Django setting (typically at the end of the list, if you want to include profiling data on the other middleware that's in use).
 If you want to generate call graphs with the middleware, you also need to install `Graphviz <http://www.graphviz.org/Download.php>`_.
 If you want to use the "profile" management command, you'll also need to add ``yet_another_django_profiler`` to the ``INSTALLED_APPS`` setting.

 Middleware Usage